 I’ve been a member of a credit union for sixteen years now, but I’ll admit that when I choose our current financial institution, I didn’t have any idea why you should choose a credit union.

-When my husband and I got married nearly fourteen years ago, we proudly marched into the local branch of our credit union.
+When my husband and I got married nearly sixteen years ago, we proudly marched into the local branch of our credit union.
 He was already a member of the credit union and I had no loyalty to any bank I had previously used.

 I’ll be honest that that was the extent of the research I did at the time.
-I was 25 years old, and I needed a joint checking account and place to route my direct deposit.
+I was 25 years old, and I needed a joint checking account and a place to route my direct deposit.
 It helped that there was a branch right in our local neighborhood.